Cerebrospinal fluid

-Cerebrospinal fluid (CSF) is a clear, colorless transcellular body fluid found within the meningeal tissue that surrounds the vertebrate brain and spinal cord, and in the ventricles of the brain.
+Cerebrospinal fluid (CSF) is a clear, colorless transcellular body fluid found within the meningeal tissue that surrounds the vertebrate, brain and spinal cord, and in the ventricles of the brain.

-CSF is mostly produced by specialized ependymal cells in the choroid plexuses of the ventricles of the brain, and absorbed in the arachnoid granulations.
-It is also produced by ependymal cells in the lining of the ventricles.
+CSF is mostly produced by the epithelial cells in the choroid plexuses of the ventricles of the brain, and absorbed in the arachnoid granulations.
 In humans, there is about 125 mL of CSF at any one time, and about 500 mL is generated every day.
 CSF acts as a shock absorber, cushion or buffer, providing basic mechanical and immunological protection to the brain inside the skull.
 CSF also serves a vital function in the cerebral autoregulation of cerebral blood flow.

 CSF occupies the subarachnoid space (between the arachnoid mater and the pia mater) and the ventricular system around and inside the brain and spinal cord.
 It fills the ventricles of the brain, cisterns, and sulci, as well as the central canal of the spinal cord.
 There is also a connection from the subarachnoid space to the bony labyrinth of the inner ear via the perilymphatic duct where the perilymph is continuous with the cerebrospinal fluid.
 The ependymal cells of the choroid plexus have multiple motile cilia on their apical surfaces that beat to move the CSF through the ventricles.

 A sample of CSF can be taken from around the spinal cord via lumbar puncture.
 This can be used to test the intracranial pressure, as well as indicate diseases including infections of the brain or the surrounding meninges.

 Although noted by Hippocrates, it was forgotten for centuries, though later was described in the 18th century by Emanuel Swedenborg.
 In 1914, Harvey Cushing demonstrated that CSF is secreted by the choroid plexus.